How to Become a Pilot in India After 12th? - Complete Guide

 Give the DGCA Ground Exams

 Feeling prepared for the exams?
 Now is the time to give them.
-Register for the DGCA exams on DGCA Parkisha website.
-You may follow our guide on how to register for DGCA exams on DGCA Pariksha website.
+Register for the DGCA exams on the DGCA Pariksha website.
+You may follow our guide on how to register for DGCA exams on the DGCA Pariksha website.

 Air Regulations